Warm greetings to you. My name is Cleis Abeni (Upāsikā tree turtle).

 While I work with a range of populations, I have specialized in offering educational services to trauma-impacted, low-income predominately Black, Brown, Indigenous, and immigrant youth, adults, and families in the Mid-Atlantic region of the United States.

-My work with multiply marginalized communities-of-color within the greater Baltimore-Washington, D.C. area continues to yield powerful evidence for the efficacy of these affirmations.
+My work continues to yield powerful evidence for the efficacy of these affirmations.
 When deployed systematically, these affirmations become a wellspring for peace and wellness.
 They help people choose nonviolence, build supportive relations, and feel empowered.

 These 25 affirmations may be familiar to you.
 When we are at our most supportive, we often engage them.
 Yet, we do not often approach the engagement of these affirmations as a purposeful system to advance salutogenic healthcare and education.